Jalez/portfolio/TESTIMONIAL_SETUP.md

 - **Database errors:** Verify all environment variables are set
 - **Admin access denied:**
   - Ensure your email is in the database as admin
-  - Verify you're using the correct password (`AdminPass2025!` by default)
   - Check that password_hash is properly set in database
 - **API errors:** Check Vercel function logs in dashboard
 - **Password issues:** Use `generate-admin-hash.js` to create new password hash